manbaum/colorforth/colorforth/jc2007/dont_readme.txt

 be proud of? using BIOS for disk access would make colorForth available to a lot more people without having to roll their own low-level disk access code.

-These are the problems i'm trying to address in this edition of colorForth.
+these are the problems I'm trying to address in this edition of colorForth.